Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Interpreting Communication Schemes

-As HAS and BPE require symbols to be composed of consecutive characters, we estimate concatenativity as the average number of symbols in segmented messages of a communication scheme.\footnote{For HAS, we use the number of boundaries drawn.
-Note that concatenative compositionality implies compressibility via algorithms like BPE, but not necessarily vice versa.
-Since HAS relies on entropy, symbol length based on it may appear artificially low in communication schemes that include some random or otherwise non-meaningful characters.} We refer to these length metrics as \textbf{HASLen} and \textbf{BPELen$_{|V|}$}.
-A smaller number of symbols indicates greater concatenativity, as more consecutive characters belong in self-contained units of meaning.
-Of course, not all compositional communication schemes are concatenative.
-In our forthcoming experiments, we will apply concatenativity metrics to contrived concatenative and nonconcatenative compositional schemes (introduced in Section~\ref{sec:artificial lang}) to analyze how these properties relate.
+As HAS and BPE require symbols to be composed of consecutive characters, we estimate concatenativity as the average number of symbols in segmented messages of a communication scheme.
+We refer to these length metrics as \textbf{HASLen} and \textbf{BPELen$_{|V|}$}.\footnote{For \revision{HASLen}, we use the number of boundaries\remove{ drawn}. \remove{Note that concatenativity implies compressibility via algorithms like BPE, but not necessarily vice versa. }Since HAS relies on entropy, \revision{we note that HASLen may be} artificially low in communication schemes that include some random or otherwise non-meaningful characters.} A smaller number of symbols indicates greater concatenativity, as more consecutive characters belong in self-contained units of meaning.
+Of course, not all compositional communication schemes are concatenative. \revision{In Section~\ref{sec:artificial lang},} we will apply concatenativity metrics to contrived concatenative and nonconcatenative compositional schemes to analyze how these properties relate.